avantrec/soco-cli/README.md

 #### Macro Definition and Usage

-Macro definitions take the form of macro names followed by an equals sign (`=`), then the action(s) to be performed.
+Macro definitions take the form of the macro name followed by an equals sign (`=`), then the action(s) to be performed.
 Comments can be included by using `#` as the first character of a line, and blank lines are ignored.
 For example, the contents of a macro definition file might be:

 ```
 # SoCo-CLI HTTP API Server Macros file